WorldEditAxe/polly-the-bird/README.md

 # Discord.js Bot Framework
 A discord.js bot skeleton/framework, made with slash commands in mind.
-Pulled from Bruni's Utilites' node.js port source code.
 Have fun making your own Discord bot!
 *Note: Only the base framework used to make the bot is included.
 If you'd like to add your own commands, refer to [this guide](https://discordjs.guide/interactions/registering-slash-commands.html).*
 ## Installation/Deployment
 ### Prerequisites